kamranvat/gpt-seminar/report/report.md

         return x
 ```

-The residual connections (x = x + ...) should solve the vanishing gradient problem, allowing us to stack many layers while maintaining stable learning.
-These connections provide "gradient highways" that enable information and learning signals to flow efficiently through deep networks.
+The residual connections (x = x + ...) should avoid the vanishing gradient problem, allowing us to stack many layers without issue.
+They also improve learning by making the loss landscape smoother.
 Our complete GPT model orchestrates all these components into a cohesive system:

 ```python